unbit/uwsgi-docs/Emperor.rst

 -------------------------------------

 Inspired by the venerable xinetd/inetd approach, you can spawn your vassals only after the first connection to a specific socket.
-This feature is available since 1.9.1, check its changelog for more infos:
+This feature is available since 1.9.1, check its changelog for more information:

 :doc:`Changelog-1.9.1`